Town of Lunenburg COVID-19 Pandemic Information

-● Finance: See above for Finance counter hours of operation.
+● Finance: See above for Finance counter operation.
 The outdoor drop-box at the Town Hall front entrance, 119 Cumberland Street, is available for Town bill payments 24/7.
 For additional payment options and account inquiries, please see

 Public Works staff continue to maintain all municipal infrastructure, water and wastewater services.
 Contact the Public Works Department at 902-634-8992 for more information.
 In case of emergency after hours, such as loss of water pressure, call 902-527-0150.